kikidawson/CV/README.md

 - Art & Design Foundation Diploma (Merit)
 - Final project on 3d typography and infrastructure

-#### Esher College (September 2008 - July 2010)

-- A Mathematics
-- B Fashion & Textiles
-- C Business Studies
-- C Psychology (AS)

 ## Hobbies

-I've recently finished a zine, which I created while completing the Makers bootcamp.
-Get in touch if you'd like a copy.
+- I've recently finished a zine, which I created while completing the Makers bootcamp.
+If you'd like a copy, let me know and I'll post one to you.
+[ZINE](https://www.buymeacoffee.com/kikidaw)
+- I like to sew, mainly upcycling old and vintage clothing
+- I spent 2 years
+- PADI Advanced & Rescue Scuba Diving